WELCOME TO THE PROLIFIC WRITER

 10. I will live

 I started TPW to give back to the writing community.
-So many people have helped me along in my writing and business journey.
-When I fell on my face, and still do, they were there to pick me up.
+So many people have helped me along in my writing and publishing journey.
+When I fell on my face, and still do, the writing community continues to dust me off, and push me ahead.
 I hope I can do the same.

 I know the online space can be spammy and creepy, but I hope to change the tone.
 I want to be a guide and friend and be in your corner.

-Share your stories, let me know how else I can help you.
+Share your stories, let me know how I can help you.
 Tell me what I could do better.
-I’m not done learning and have much to gleam from you as well.
+I’m not done learning and have much to gleam from you.